HELLO MUDDA, HELLO FADDA!

 - 1 egg

-Boil the potatoes in their skins until tender.
-Drain and peel them.
+Boil the potatoes in their skins until tender, about 30 minutes.
+Test with a fork if tender.
+Drain and allow to cool slightly, then peel them.

-Put potatoes through a food mill or potato ricer or mash them well.
+Put potatoes through a food mill or potato ricer .
 Place on a large board or other work surface.

 Add the flour, gather the mixture into a mound and make a well in the center.